apt-get install ruby-dev zlib1g-dev libglib2.0-dev

 include PostHelper

-Use this helper in both layouts/post.html
+Use this helper in both layouts/post.html and contents/index.html

 <aside>Posted at: <%= get_pretty_date(item) %></aside>